 How To Make An Intermission Screen ?

 There are quite a few options available when it comes to creating your own intermission screen.
 There’s overlay makers available such as Canva or PlaceIt which simplify the process of creating an intermission screen.
-In addition to this you could create an intermission screen from scratch using free software like Photopea.
+In addition to this you could make a Twitch overlay using free software like Photopea.
 The final and what we believe is the best option is to create a dynamic intermission screen.

 Now that you’ve got an idea of the benefits, let’s get straight into showing you how they’re made.

 For the 3rd requirement, there’s a few places you can find such backgrounds.
 You can get animated backgrounds or you can find static ones using pxhere.
 To help you find good designs on pxhere, try using search terms that include words like abstract or art.